AXIS OS Portal

 What is required to get the full support period?

-Please follow and monitor the Release schedule in the AXIS OS portal.
+Please follow and monitor the Release schedule.

 Example of AXIS OS Support: